Thermally driven quantum refrigerator autonomously resets superconducting qubit: Abstract

 \section{Abstract}

-The first thermal machines steered the industrial revolution, but their quantum analogs have yet to prove useful.
+Although classical thermal machines power industries and modern living, quantum thermal engines have yet to prove their utility.
 Here, we demonstrate a useful quantum absorption refrigerator formed from superconducting circuits.
-We use it to reset a transmon qubit to a temperature lower than that achievable with any one available bath.
-The process is driven by a thermal gradient and is autonomous---requires no external control.
-The refrigerator exploits an engineered three-body interaction between the target qubit and two auxiliary qudits coupled to thermal environments.
-The environments consist of microwave waveguides populated with synthesized thermal photons.
-The target qubit, if initially fully excited, reaches a steady-state excited-level population of $5\times10^{-4} \pm 5\times10^{-4}$ (an effective temperature of 23.5~mK) in about 1.6~$\mu$s.
-Our results epitomize how quantum thermal machines can be leveraged for quantum information-processing tasks.
-They also initiate a path toward experimental studies of quantum thermodynamics with superconducting circuits coupled to propagating thermal microwave fields.
+We use it to cool a transmon qubit to a temperature lower than that achievable with any one available bath, thereby resetting the qubit to an initial state suitable for quantum computing.
+The process is driven by a thermal gradient and is autonomous, requiring no external feedback.
+The refrigerator exploits an engineered three-body interaction between the target qubit and two auxiliary qudits.
+Each auxiliary qudit is coupled to a physical heat bath, realized with a microwave waveguide populated with synthesized quasithermal radiation.
+If the target qubit is initially fully excited, its effective temperature reaches a steady-state level of approximately 22~mK, lower than what can be achieved by existing state-of-the-art reset protocols.
+Our results demonstrate that superconducting circuits with propagating thermal fields can be used to experimentally explore quantum thermodynamics and apply it to quantum information-processing tasks.

 Quantum thermodynamics should be more useful.
 The field has yielded fundamental insights, such as extensions of the second law of thermodynamics to small, coherent, and far-from-equilibrium systems~\cite{lieb1999, janzing2000, egloff2015, horodecki2013, brandao2015, yungerhalpern2016, halpern2018, lostaglio2017, guryanova2016, yungerhalpern2016a, sparaciari2017, gour2018a, khanian2023}.
 Additionally, quantum phenomena have been shown to enhance engines~\cite{kim2011c, gelbwaser-klimovsky2018, myers2020, lostaglio2020, kalaee2021, hammam2022}, batteries~\cite{binder2015}, and refrigeration~\cite{jennings2010, levy2020}.
 These results are progressing gradually from theory to proof-of-principle experiments.
 However, quantum thermal technologies remain experimental curiosities, not practical everyday tools.
 Key challenges include control~\cite{woods2023} and cooling quantum thermal machines to temperatures that support quantum phenomena.
 Both challenges require substantial energy and effort but yield small returns.
 For example, one would expect a single-atom engine to perform only about an electronvolt of work~\cite{rossnagel2016}.